 Appropriate Creatine Dosage

-The previously mentioned JISSN position stand notes that supplementing with up to 30 grams of creatine per day, over five years, has shown to be safe and well-tolerated in healthy individuals.
-However, they theorize that habitual low-level consumption over a longer term — for example, 3 grams per day — may provide additional benefits.
+The researchers also theorize that habitual low-level intake over a longer term — for example, 3 grams per day — may provide additional benefits.

-To most effectively increase muscle creatine stores beyond those of a typical diet, the JISSN position stand recommends an initial loading phase of 5 grams, taken four times daily, for five to seven days.
+To most effectively increase muscle creatine stores beyond those of a typical diet, the researchers recommend an initial loading phase of 5 grams taken four times daily for five to seven days.